-The kind of changes that you go through are not just limited to your body changes.
-Most women also experience appetite changes during pregnancy.
+As soon as you find out that you're expecting a baby, you should also expect to go through a lot of changes in your body.
+The kind of changes that you go through is not just limited to your body changes.
+Most women also experience appetite loss during pregnancy.

-On the other hand, some may experience food aversion - a dislike in eating certain foods.
-This may be because some foods start to be unappealing to you, or maybe you do feel hungry but can’t bring yourself to eat something.
+On the other hand, some may experience food aversion - a dislike of eating certain foods.
+There's a strong possibility that this can occur as a result of certain foods being unappealing to you, or maybe you do feel hungry but can’t bring yourself to eat something.

-Although this is common for many pregnant women, it’s important to understand the reasoning behind the changes in your appetite and learn what you can do to treat it!
+Although this is common for many pregnant women, it’s important to understand the reasoning behind the changes in your eating and learn what you can do to treat it!

-Your appetite fluctuates and adjusts throughout your entire life, so it’s no surprise that it continues to change during your pregnancy as well.
+Your eating habits fluctuate and adjust throughout your entire life, so it’s no surprise that it continues to change during your pregnancy as well.